Andrew-S-Rosen/QMOF/machine_learning/cgcnn/README.md

 Please see https://github.com/arosen93/cgcnn for more details on how to run CGCNN.
-An example script is included as `run_train.sh` and `run_predict.sh`.
-Pre-trained models are available in `pre-trained`.
+The  `run_train.sh` and `run_predict.sh` files are sample scripts to train a model and make predictions using a trained model, respectively.